brekk/lowgrammer-wolfmaze/README.md

 Real languages have real constraints.

-Languages like Scratch][stratch] are terrible: **Flash is gross**; using an interface to make code doesn't teach you much; you should learn a whole language, and if you need to limit the environment / interface / whatever, do it through the API and encapsulation in the objects.
+Languages like [Scratch][scratch] are terrible: **Flash is gross**; using an interface to make code doesn't teach you much; you should learn a whole language, and if you need to limit the environment / interface / whatever, do it through the API and encapsulation in the objects.
 Scratch is like SalesForce; it's written for people who don't have any real skills.

 If you write something that doesn't compile / run in a real language, and  you fix it, and then it works, you've learned a valuable skill.
 If you write something in a mini-language (broadly speaking, an [educational programming language][epl]), you might have learned something, but it's not _that_ valuable.
 Certainly there's a place for these mini-languages, but I feel like languages that have been designed for kids: